Georgia, Travels, USA

 River Street is also a great place to find somewhere to sit by the water and take a moment to relax.
 If you have a dog, I would recommend bringing them for a walk, as I saw plenty of dogs having the time of their lives.

-girl posed on River Street in Savannah, Georgia
+girl posed on River Street infront of the river in Savannah Georgia

 3. Grab A Bite To Eat in Savannah, Georgia